 Museums are community anchors, addressing challenges in times of crisis like the one we are currently experiencing.
-Unfortunately, we expect hardships to be faced by increasing numbers of our member organizations in communities across the country in the months ahead, underscoring the need for museums to be included in any economic stimulus relief now.
+Unfortunately, we expect hardships to be faced by increasing numbers of museums in communities across the country in the months ahead, underscoring the urgent need for museums to be included in economic stimulus relief.